pchung39/courage/README.md

 Courage is a unique journalling experience meant to fortify your ability to face rejection.
 Log every time you leave your comfort zone and boldly ask.
 Whether it's a date with a girl you liked for ages, or requesting a raise, or even an extra scoop of rice in your Chipotle burrito bowl.
 Keep track of it in Courage.

+Check out a demo of it here: http://buildcourage.herokuapp.com

 ![courage_screen](https://cloud.githubusercontent.com/assets/3104259/25321608/be0d07a8-2864-11e7-9427-f2d30a63327d.png)

 ## Technology overview